ShuqingR/MIPM_arth/README.md

 # MIPM_arth
 A record of the UROP project in 2024 Summer

-.html = Guide notes with essential codes files = raw code and their output
+.html = guide notes with essential codes

+files = corresponding raw code and their output